mchakmak/mchakmak/README.md

 - 👋 Hi, I’m a Salesforce Developer
-- 👀 I’m interested in building apps to optimise business requirements
+- 👀 I’m interested in building apps to optimise business processes
-- 🌱 I’m currently learning how to build and design solutions accross Salesforce platforms
+- 🌱 I’m currently learning how to build and design solutions accross Salesforce platform
 - 💞️ I’m looking to collaborate on prjoects using Apex, JavaScript and LWC
 - 📫 You can send me a direct message to get in touch.